 Recognising the ethical issues of investigations and appreciating the need for ethical standards and professional codes of conduct.

 Thinking critically about their own work/ research to input into the synthesis and design of future hypotheses and experiments.

 Using subject knowledge and understanding to explore and solve familiar and unfamiliar problems.

 Collecting, interpreting and analysing data with a critical understanding of the appropriate contexts.

-Understanding of leadership skills development process through developing self-awareness: being aware of one’s own values, principles and assumptions and by being able to learn from experiences.
+Understanding and development of clinical leadership skills through developing self- awareness: being aware of one’s own values, principles and assumptions and by being able to learn from experiences.

-The programme is delivered through a combination of face-to-face and online lectures, seminars and group tutorials.
-Two out of the three compulsory modules, Research Skills and Clinical Leadership, are delivered 100% online.
+The course is delivered through a combination of face-to-face and online lectures, seminars and group tutorials.
+Two out of the three compulsory modules, Research Skills and Clinical Leadership, are delivered fully online.

 Typically, one credit equates to 10 hours of work.

 The primary method of assessment for this course is coursework and written exams, however, this may vary depending on the participant’s selection of the specialty module.

 King’s College London is regulated by the Office for Students.